A Little Night Music: Opera companies and concerts

+Doug and Stacey Meyer, David and Ryan Belenzon, and Michael Lamon.

-Film adaptation
+Film

-A film version of A Little Night Music was released in 1977, starring Elizabeth Taylor as Desiree, Lesley-Anne Down as Anne and Diana Rigg as Charlotte, with Len Cariou, Hermione Gingold and Laurence Guittard reprising their Broadway roles.
-The setting for the film was moved from Sweden to Austria.
-Stephen Sondheim wrote lyrics for the "Night Waltz" theme ("Love Takes Time") and wrote an entirely new version of "The Glamorous Life", which has been incorporated into several subsequent productions of the stage musical.
+A film adaptation of A Little Night Music was released in 1977, with Cariou, Gingold, and Guittard reprising their broadway roles, alongside Elizabeth Taylor as Desiree, Lesley-Anne Down as Anne, and Diana Rigg as Charlotte.
+The setting was moved from Sweden to Austria.
+Sondheim wrote lyrics for the "Night Waltz" theme ("Love Takes Time") and an entirely new version of "The Glamorous Life", which has been incorporated into several subsequent productions of the stage musical.
 However, other songs, including "In Praise of Women", "The Miller's Son" and "Liaisons", were cut and remain heard only as background orchestrations.

-The film marked Broadway director Harold Prince's second (and final) time as a motion picture director.
-Critical reaction to the film was mostly negative, with much being made of Taylor's wildly fluctuating weight from scene to scene.
-Some critics talked more positively of the film, with Variety calling it "an elegant looking, period romantic charade".
-There was praise for Diana Rigg's performance, and orchestrator Jonathan Tunick received an Oscar for his work on the score.
+The film marked Prince's second (and final) time as a motion picture director, following Something for Everyone.
+Critical reaction was mostly negative, with much being made of Taylor's wildly fluctuating weight from scene to scene.
+Some critics responded more positively, with Variety calling it "an elegant looking, period romantic charade".
+There was praise for Rigg, and orchestrator Jonathan Tunick received an Oscar for his work on the score.
 A soundtrack recording was released on LP, and a DVD release was issued in June 2007.

 Music analysis

 The score for A Little Night Music presents performance challenges more often seen in operetta or light opera pieces than in standard musical comedy.
-The demands made on the singing cast are considerable; although the vocal demands of the role of Desiree are rather small, most of the other singing roles require strong, legitimately-trained voices with fairly wide ranges.
+The demands made on the singing cast are considerable; although the vocal demands of the role of Desiree are rather small, most of the other singing roles require strong, legitimately trained voices with fairly wide ranges.
 Sondheim's liberal use of counterpoint extends to the vocal parts, including a free-structured round (the trio "Perpetual Anticipation") as well as songs in which characters engage in interior monologues or even overt dialogue simultaneously ("Now/Later/Soon", "A Weekend in the Country").
 Critic Rex Reed noted that "The score of 'Night Music' ...contains patter songs, contrapuntal duets and trios, a quartet, and even a dramatic double quintet to puzzle through.
 All this has been gorgeously orchestrated by Jonathan Tunick; there is no rhythm section, only strings and woodwinds to carry the melodies and harmonies aloft."

 Sondheim's engagement with threes extends to his lyrics.
 He organizes trios with the singers separated, while his duets are sung together, about a third person.

 The work is performed as an operetta in many professional opera companies.
 For example, it was added to the New York City Opera Company repertoire in 1990.

 time

-Virtually all of the music in the show is written in waltz meter (3/4 time).
+Most of the music in the show is written in waltz meter (3/4 time).
 Some parts adopt compound meter, with a time signature such as 12/8.
-Passages in "Overture", "Glamorous Life", "Liaisons", and "The Miller's Son" are in duple meter.
+Passages in "Overture", "Glamorous Life", "Liaisons", "Every Day A Little Death", and "The Miller's Son" are in duple meter.